Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

 - The Red Sox have the 21st-ranked team ERA among all MLB pitching staffs (4.54).

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (180 total, 1.3 per game).
+- Red Sox pitchers combine to allow 181 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- The righty's most recent appearance was on Sunday against the Los Angeles Dodgers, when he tossed four innings, surrendering one earned run while giving up five hits.
+- In his most recent appearance on Monday, the left-hander threw 4 2/3 innings against the Houston Astros, giving up three earned runs while surrendering seven hits.

-- In 15 games this season, the 27-year-old has put up an ERA of 4.93, with 8.2 strikeouts per nine innings.
-Opponents are batting .245 against him.
+- In 15 games this season, the 34-year-old has put up a 4.75 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .239 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.